markwragg/markwragg.github.io/drafts/yaml-pipelines.md

 ```
 {% endraw %}

 In the above I've used a [conditional expression](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops#conditional-insertion) to define the inclusion of the prod/non-prod groups based on the Environment parameter matching one or more specified names.
 And then I just use the Environment parameter value itself to include the variable group that I created for the specified environment.
-The [template expression syntax](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/template-expressions?view=azure-devops) `${{ }}` is used to include these bits of logic.
+The [template expression syntax](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/template-expressions?view=azure-devops) {% raw %}`${{ }}`{% endraw %} is used to include these bits of logic.
 These get processed when the pipeline is initialised.

 ## Resources